bgolab/JustPicoBasic/README.md

 - targetted for both PICO and Windows
 - PICO binary is compiled with 'no_flash' flag - just drag & drop the uf2 file to the PICO disk, and run putty
-- BASIC: INT / FLOAT / STRING, arrays, GOSUB & GOTO use labels, FOR / WHILE loops, IF / ELSE, DATA / READ, PAUSE / GETTICK, math & logical expressions, build-in functions, command tracing, built-in editor, non line oriented, etc
+- BASIC: INT / FLOAT / STRING, arrays, GOSUB & GOTO with labels, FOR / WHILE, IF / ELSE, DATA / READ, PAUSE / GETTICK, math & logical expressions, build-in functions, built-in editor, non line oriented, etc
 - hardware support: some OLED modules and Pimoroni Pico Explorer Base (LCD, buttons, piezo)

 Wiring